Iskra Mihaylova: Early life and education

 Mihaylova earned a master's degree in Library Studies and Information Technologies from the Saint-Petersburg State University of Culture and Arts in 1980.
 She trained as a librarian and bibliographer at the State Library Institute of Bulgaria and then at the Leningrad Institute of Culture.

 Career

 Mihaylova worked for the SS.
 Cyril and Methodius National Library from 1980 to 1996.
 In 1996, Mihaylova was an American Library Association Fellow working at the Colorado State Library.

 Political career

 In parliament, Mihaylova has been serving as chair of the Committee on Regional Development.

-In addition to her committtee assignments, Mihaylova is part of the parliament's delegations to the EU-Armenia and EU-Azerbaijan Parliamentary Cooperation Committees and the EU-Georgia Parliamentary Association Committee, to the EU-Former Yugoslav Republic of Macedonia Joint Parliamentary Committee and to the Euronest Parliamentary Assembly.
+In addition to her committee assignments, Mihaylova is part of the parliament's delegations to the EU-Armenia and EU-Azerbaijan Parliamentary Cooperation Committees and the EU-Georgia Parliamentary Association Committee, to the EU-Former Yugoslav Republic of Macedonia Joint Parliamentary Committee and to the Euronest Parliamentary Assembly.
 She is also a member of the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs).

 In June 2019, Mihaylova was elected vice-president of the political group Renew Europe.